 Ultimately, you will need an accurate analytical tool to measure video attention span.
 It will provide the best feedback on how much of your online video is being watched.
 YouTube and Vimeo both have a set of very powerful analytics which should not be ignored.
 Pay particular attention to the ‘ Average View Duration ‘ of your video which is the estimated average of minutes watched per view for the selected content, date range and region.

-YouTube provides a nice diagram to further understand the popularity of your video.
+YouTube provides loads of useful analytics to further understand the popularity of your video.
 If you go to your YouTube accounts dashboard you will find an option to view your videos analytics.
 Alternatively, you can click on this YouTube analytics link (you’ll see information on your account once logged in).

 Below are some guidelines to follow based on 5 common video types on the web.
 Ultimately keeping a close an analytics tool will give you the best guidance on what’s working for you.

 If you were to meet a potential customer face to face, how would you convince them that your business is better than the competition?
 A pitch is first about your business and why people should buy into it.
 The video should explain what makes your business unique.
 Also, the pitch video should explain how your business intends on solving the key problems that exist in the marketplace.

 Recommendation – Keep it around 90 seconds or less.
 If you think that’s short, check out the hugely successful ‘ Dollar Shave Club ‘ video on YouTube which is around 94 seconds.
 While this video came out many years ago, it went viral shortly after launch.

 Video tutorials are a great way of explaining how a product or service is used.
 For example, many software companies use tutorials to explain complicated functionality.
 Just type in ‘ How to … ‘ followed by your subject of interest into YouTube and and you will find many videos.